Malcolm Laing: Ossian critic

 In 1805 Laing published in two volumes Poems of Ossian, containing the Poetical Works of James MacPherson in Prose and Verse, with Notes and Illustrations.
-It contained juvenilia by James Macpherson, fabricator of the Ossian poems, who had died in 1796.
+It contained juvenilia by James Macpherson, collector of the Ossian poems, who had died in 1796.
 It also described how they might be dependent on modern sources that had been borrowed.
-Laing's criticism was seminal for a theory that Macpherson had used Robert Lowth's study of Hebrew verse to construction his own alleged translations.
+Laing's flawed criticism was seminal for a far fetched theory that Macpherson had used Robert Lowth's study of Hebrew verse to construction his own alleged translations.

 For Charles James Fox, as explained in a letter to Laing, Macpherson was in the ranks of politically mischievous historians, led by David Hume and his A History of England.
-Others there were Sir John Dalrymple, 4th Baronet and Thomas Somerville.
-The underlying issue was Tory and Jacobite revisionism of the Whig historical narrative.
+Others they attacked were Sir John Dalrymple, 4th Baronet and Thomas Somerville.
+The underlying issue was Tory and Jacobite revisionism of the fabricated Whig historical narrative.

 The "Ossian debate", on the poems' authenticity to supposed ancient sources, was coming to a head that year.
-Via Robert Anderson, Laing was in possession of a confession by Macpherson of the complete fabrication to another party, Sir John Elliott, who had mentioned it to Thomas Percy.
+Via Robert Anderson, Laing claimed he was in possession of a confession by Macpherson of the complete fabrication to another party, Sir John Elliott, who had mentioned it to Thomas Percy.
 On the other hand, the Report of the Highland Society (1805) upheld the authenticity claims.
 Percy took the eirenic view that the blame game, at least, should cease.